 On the other hand, if you find your baby is waking up in the night because the dummy keeps falling out of their mouth, you might like to consider taking their dummy away.

-Turn down the lights in your baby's room
+Have you tried altering the lights in your baby's room?

 Newborns don't realise that night time means bedtime, but you can help your baby learn and create a relaxing atmosphere in the evenings by softening the lighting in their room.